 Education & Training

-Foley Artists are part of the Motion Picture Editor’s Guild, the IATSE Local 700.
-Barbanell advises that “You have to have a union gig in order to join the union and then you have to report around 400 hours bi-annually to keep your health benefits.
+Even if an aspiring Foley Artist isn’t yet part of the Motion Picture Editor’s Guild, it’s never too soon to find out about its benefits.
+Barbanell advises, “You have to have a union gig in order to join the union and then you have to report around 400 hours bi-annually to keep your health benefits.
 It’s a tough one if you’re not working regularly, but the healthcare is excellent if you’re managing to clock the hours.”

 What is the single biggest suggestion you would give to someone wanting to get into this career?